Reference Date: 07-February-2014

 FOOD SECURITY SNAPSHOT

-In 2012, a record harvest was already gathered owing to favourable climatic conditions in the main cereal growing regions.
-According to the final estimates, the 2012 cereal output was estimated at about 3.1 million tonnes, 91 percent higher than the 2011 drought-affected output and 55 percent above the average of the past five years.
+In 2012, a record harvest was gathered owing to favourable climatic conditions in the main cereal growing regions.
+The 2012 cereal output was estimated at about 3.1 million tonnes, 91 percent higher than the 2011 drought-affected output and 55 percent above the average of the past five years

 Cereal markets affected by trade disruption

-In spite of the good crop gathered last year, some inter-regional restrictions on commodity movement have reduced the flow between deficit and surplus areas of the country.
+In spite of the bumper crop gathered in 2012, some inter-regional restrictions on commodity movement have reduced the flow between deficit and surplus areas of the country.
 Moreover, insecurity in Nigeria has affected commodity movement between both countries, contributing to higher prices in parts.
-For example, milllet prices in Abéché and Moundou in August 2013 were, respectively, 38 percent and 25 percent above last year’s crisis affected levels.
-Prices have also remained relatively high in N’djamena.
+Although the new cereal harvests pushed prices down in November and December, milllet prices in N’djamena were still 27 percent above previous year’s levels.

 Continued assistance is still needed for vulnerable people

 Chad has been struck by successive severe food crises in recent years that have had very adverse, longer-term impact on household assets and savings.
 Moreover, the continuing civil conflict in neighbouring countries has increased the number of refugees and returnees fleeing from Darfur, the Central African Republic, Nigeria and Libya.
 As of early February 2014, more than 467 000 refugees were living in Chad, while about 350 000 Chadians have returned to their country.
 About 2.4 million people are estimated to be at risk of food insecurity.